Magento Hosting: Comparing the Options

 The next step, after this, will be to install the software.
 Though you may not be directly involved in this process, it is important to understand the steps Magento will take, as your developer will likely have to check for your approval along the way.
 Steps to be taken include: readiness check, adding a database, web configuration, store customisation, admin account creation and finally ‘install’.

 Before running through the different hosting solution types available, we’ll first look at some general check-points to bear in mind, regardless of your server set-up.

-Whatever plan you go with, it is essential your Magento site hosting plan comes with security features.
+Whatever plan you go with, it is essential your Magento hosting company provides significant security.
 At a minimum, your hosting provider should ensure the server is running the latest security patches for your site to run.
 For a start, you can ask the following questions to your web hosting provider to assess their security attempts:

 - Do you run a server-side virus scanner?